erikrikarddaniel/colourededgerxlsx/README.md

 # Future plans

+* *Version 0.3*: Parse EC numbers from SEED or other annotation to new column

-* *Version 0.3*: Add actual counts/cpms for samples from a table.
+* *Version 0.4*: Add actual counts/cpms for samples from a table.

-* *Version 0.4*: Translate sample names with translation table.
+* *Version 0.5*: Translate sample names with translation table.